ubclaunchpad/LP-website/src/docs/projects/overview.md

 Most projects are yearlong; starting in September and ending in April of next year, however there are some exceptions:

-- Projects that are smaller or already active can last only for one term (Sept-Dec or jan-Apr)
+- Projects that are smaller or already active can last only for one term (Sept-Dec or Jan-Apr)
   - (Teams that finish a project in term 1 will take on another project in term 2)
 - Projects that require continuous development will be worked on yearlong (mostly Sept-Apr) and in the following year, the same or new team will take on the project
   - e.g. our internal club projects are continuous